opi-lab/ml4sp-2021/assignment2.md

 ###  Problem:

-You are given a corpus of facial images <a href="lfw1000.zip">[here]</a> from the <a href="http://www.itee.uq.edu.au/~conrad/lfwcrop/">LFWCrop</a> database.
+You are given a corpus of facial images <a href="{{site.url}}a2/lfw1000.zip">[here]</a> from the <a href="http://www.itee.uq.edu.au/~conrad/lfwcrop/">LFWCrop</a> database.
 Each image in this corpus is 64 x 64 and grayscale.
 You must learn a typical (i.e. *Eigen*) face from them

-You are also given four group photographs with multiple faces <a href="group_photos.tar.gz">[here]</a>.
+You are also given four group photographs with multiple faces <a href="{{site.url}}a2/group_photos.tar.gz">[here]</a>.
 You must use the Eigen face you have learnt to detect the faces in these photos

 The faces in the group photographs may have different sizes.
 You must account for these variations

 Matlab is strongly recommended but you are free to use other programs if you want.

-Some hints on how to read image files into matlab can be found <a href="assignment2_hints">here</a>
+Some hints on how to read image files into matlab can be found <a href="{{site.url}}{{site.url}}assignment2_hints">here</a>

 You must compute the first Eigen face from this data.
-To do so, you will have to read all images into a matrix.<a href="assignment2_hints#buildingmatrix"> Here</a> are instructions for building a matrix of images in matlab.
+To do so, you will have to read all images into a matrix.<a href="{{site.url}}assignment2_hints#buildingmatrix"> Here</a> are instructions for building a matrix of images in matlab.
 You must then compute the first Eigen vector for this matrix.
-Information on computing Eigen faces from an image matrix can be found <a href="assignment2_hints#eigenface">here</a>
+Information on computing Eigen faces from an image matrix can be found <a href="{{site.url}}assignment2_hints#eigenface">here</a>

-To detect faces in the image, you must scan the group photo and identify all regions in it that &ldquo;match&rdquo; the patterns in Eigen face most.
-To &ldquo;Scan&rdquo; the image to find matches against an $N\times M$ Eigen face, you must match every $N\times M$ region of the photo against the Eigen face.
+To detect faces in the image, you must scan the group photo and identify all regions in it that “match” the patterns in Eigen face most.
+To “Scan” the image to find matches against an $N\times M$ Eigen face, you must match every $N\times M$ region of the photo against the Eigen face.

 The &ldquo;match&rdquo; between any $N\times M$ region of an image and an Eigen face is given by the normalized dot product between the Eigen face and the region of the image being evaluated.
 The normalized dot product between an $N\times M$ Eigen face and a corresponding $N\times M$ segment of the image is given by $E\cdot P / |P|$, where $E$ is the vector (unrolled) representation of the Eigen face, and $P$ is the unrolled vector form of the $N\times M$ patch.

-A simple matlab loop that scans an image for an Eigen vector is given <a href="assignment2_hints#scanimage">here</a>
+A simple matlab loop that scans an image for an Eigen vector is given <a href="{{site.url}}assignment2_hints#scanimage">here</a>

 The locations of faces are likely to be where the match score peaks.